olivabigyo/miniloz/README.md

 # Rooms of Loops

 Author: Katalin Lukacsne Toth

 Version: 1.0.0

 By making this game I wanted to create a place where people can play together.
 Where you can share a room with others or just play alone.
 A game which is easy to learn, yet difficult to put down.
-I chose to develop my version of the puzzle game ``Loops of Zen''.
-Intuitive gameplay -- tap tiles to rotate and complete the loops. :)
+I chose to develop my version of the puzzle game “Loops of Zen”.
+Intuitive gameplay — tap tiles to rotate and complete the loops. :)

 ---